microsoft/Product-Recommendations/doc/api-reference.md

 See the "Get model information" API below.

 The algorithm used to create this model is called SAR (Smart Adaptive Recommendations).
+Optionally model metrics are computed if *evaluationUsageFolderRelativeLocation* is provided.
+See [Model Evaluation](model-evaluation.md) for more details.

 The body of the message should contain the following parameters: